jamesweakley/snoad/README.md

 You must have snowsql installed and on your path prior to running this function.

 Does not incur compute costs as user account administration does not run in a warehouse.

+**This is a community-developed script, not an official Snowflake offering.
+It comes with no support.**

 ## License